linux4sam/buildroot-external-microchip/README.md

     cd output/images
     sudo bmaptool copy sdcard.img /dev/sdX

-For your SD Card, you need at least 8GB.
+For your SD card, you need at least 8GB.
 All the data on the SD card will be lost.

 ## License